The hardest part of drawing a face is using the right proportions.

 We draw an arched line, turn it around and we close our shape where we began.
 Remember that the eyebrows are thicker on the inside and get thinner on the ends of it.

-Lovely, the face is starting to look great!
+Lovely, this drawing of the face is starting to look great!

 Draw The Nose